We answer common questions about your rights as a renter.

-No. Your landlord can only increase rent after the first 180 days of a tenancy.
+No. Your landlord can only increase rent once every 12 months (it was previously every six months).
 They must give at least 60 days’ written notice of a rent increase.

 Since July 2019, rentals have been required to have ceiling and underfloor insulation (where it’s practicable to install).